sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Ask if they cover flight.
 If you are going to San Francisco, $500-750 round trip after tax as a guide.
 New York is a lot cheaper.

-Asking your company to put you in a hotel for a few days has always worked out well for me.
-Instead of making housing decisions while still in Canada (which could be pretty risky), I prefer spending a few days in a hotel at my company's expense as I wrap-up apartment search.
+Asking your company to put you in a hotel for a few days can work well.
+Instead of making housing decisions while still in Canada (which could be pretty risky), some prefer spending a few days in a hotel at my company's expense as they wrap-up apartment search.

 Sometimes stipends are large, sometimes they are not.
 If you're not sure, assume that your stipend will be taxed at ~26% in California.
-I've heard you can get much of it back if you save your receipts, something to look into.
+We've heard you can get much of it back if you save your receipts, something to look into.

-I'd recommend against working at a place that does not cover some part of your housing.
+We'd recommend against working at a place that does not cover some part of your housing.
 If you have the financial ability to not care, then lucky you :-P.

 <section id="Jobs-Perks" />